Optimal Investment in a Large Population of Competitive and Heterogeneous Agents: Probabilistic setting and main results

 A portfolio strategy is an $\F^n$-predictable, $\R^d$-valued process $(\pi_t)_{t \in [0,T]}$, with each component representing the amount invested in the corresponding stock at time $t$.
 Let $X_t^{i, \pi}$ denote the wealth of agent $i$ at time $t$ when starting with the initial position $\xi^i$ and employing the trading strategy $\pi$, which we assume to be self-financing.
 Then $X_t^{i,\pi}$ satisfies

-Each agent aims to maximize their own utility from the terminal wealth, and in this work we assume the utility function to be exponential.
+Each agent aims at maximizing their own utility\footnote{In the non--competitivive case, utility maximization has a very long history, and solvability and characterization issues are settled.
+See for instance \cite{hu2005utility,optimierung,Kra-Sch,Cvi-Sch-Wang,Delbaen-expo-uti,rouge2000pricing,schachermayer2004utility,tahar2010merton} for a very incomplete list of references.} from the terminal wealth, and in this work we assume the utility function to be exponential.
 In addition, each agent is concerned with the relative performance of their peers; see e.g. \cite{espinosa_touzi_2013,Frei-Reis11,EspinosaThesis} for early works on the problems.
-Thus, the terminal wealths are benchmarked by a \emph{weighted average} of the other agents' terminal values: $ \frac{1}{n-1} \sum_{j \neq i} \frac{\lambda_{ij}}{\beta_n} X_T^{j,\pi}$.
-The main modeling novelty considered in the present work is the addition of the term $\frac{\lambda_{ij}}{\beta_n}$ which measures agent $i$'s sensitivity to agent $j$'s wealth.
-Denote
+Thus, the terminal wealths are benchmarked by a \emph{weighted average} of the other agents' terminal values\footnote{Throughout this work we use $\sum_{j \neq i} x^j$ as a shorthand notation for $\sum_{j \in \{1,\dots, n\}\setminus \{i\}} x^j$.}: $ \frac{1}{n-1} \sum_{j \neq i} \frac{\lambda_{ij}}{\beta_n} X_T^{j,\pi}$.
+The main modeling novelty considered in the present work is the addition of the term $\frac{\lambda_{ij}}{\beta_n}$ which measures agent $i$'s sensitivity to agent $j$'s wealth. {The point is that each agent will try to perform better than the average of the other agents in the market, but they are not concerned with the performance of \emph{all} agents.
+Think for instance of hedge funds.
+They will typically compete with ``similar'' hedge funds, for instance those raising capital from same investors.
+Thus, $\lambda_{ij} = 1$ if agent $i$ is concerned with agent $j$'s performance and $\lambda_{ij}=0$ if not.} Denote for simplicity